 - Calculation of your engagement rate

-- What type of content performs best?
-The worst?
+- What type of content performs best (and worst)?

-- What time and/or day get the most engagement?
+- What time or day do you see the most engagement?

 - What is your current post frequency?

 - How are your competitors using social media?
-Include a list of all platforms they are on, how active they are and what type of content they are sharing.
+Include a list of all platforms they are on, how active they are, and what content they share.

 - How many followers do they have compared to you?
 And what is their engagement rate?

 - How is their content performing?
-What types of content perform the best?
+Which types of content perform the best?

 - How do they engage with their followers?

 It is often difficult to see everything competitors do.
 Here are a couple of tools to help with your research: